Can you give medications and injections?

 How should I pay?

 We can give you an invoice when you come to pick up your cat.
 Paying in advance is not normally required.
-However, for longer term boards we do like to have a deposit prior to your cats stay and then settle the account on collection.
-Some customers like to pay us every month or so and that is fine, too.
+However, for long term boarders we do like to have a deposit prior to your cats stay and then settle the account on collection.
+Some customers like to pay us every week or month and that is fine, too.

 We expect payment in full by cash or EFTPOS at collection.
 Or you can pay by bank transfer before collection.